Rhythmic gymnastics: Rhythmic gymnastics

-The FIG formally recognized rhythmic gymnastics as its own discipline in 1962, first as modern gymnastics.
+World Gymnastics (abbreviated FIG, as it was previously named the Fédération Internationale de Gymnastique, or International Gymnastics Federation) formally recognized rhythmic gymnastics as its own discipline in 1962, first as modern gymnastics.
 Its name was changed to modern rhythmic gymnastics, then again to rhythmic sportive gymnastics, and finally to rhythmic gymnastics.

 The first World Championships for individual rhythmic gymnasts was held in 1963 in Budapest.
 Groups were introduced at the same level in 1967 in Copenhagen, Denmark.
 The FIG first requested that rhythmic gymnastics be added to the Olympics in 1972.
 It was painted as a more feminine counterpart to women's artistic gymnastics, where increasingly difficult tumbling led to a perceived masculinization of the sport.
 However, the International Olympic Committee initially refused the request.

 Rhythmic gymnastics debuted as an Olympic sport at the 1984 Summer Olympics in Los Angeles with the individual all-around competition.
 However, many federations from the Eastern Bloc and countries were forced to boycott by the Soviet Union, in a way similar to the boycott forced on many nations by the United States of the 1980 Moscow Summer Olympics.
 Canadian Lori Fung was the first rhythmic gymnast to earn an Olympic gold medal.
 The group competition was added to the 1996 Summer Olympics in Atlanta.
 The Spanish group won the first gold medal of the new competition with a group formed by Estela Giménez, Marta Baldó, Nuria Cabanillas, Lorena Guréndez, Estíbaliz Martínez and Tania Lamarca.